mitch104/twitter-clone/README.md

 - Tweet creation with text and images
 - Like and retweet functionality
 - User following system
-- Real-time updates using HTMX
 - Responsive design with Bootstrap 5
+- Infinite scrolling feed with HTMX

 ## Prerequisites

-- Python 3.11+
+- Python 3.10+
 - Poetry
 - Docker and Docker Compose